switch180/dynamodb-python-samples/encrypt-dynamodb-partition-key/README.md

 #### About
-This is a proof of concept script that uses AES-CIV to encrypt a DynamoDB partition key.
-AES-CIV is an authenticated encryption algorithm with a synthetic IV.
+This is a proof of concept script that uses AES-SIV to encrypt a DynamoDB partition key.
+AES-SIV is an authenticated encryption algorithm with a synthetic IV.
 The ciphertext is deterministic, and the same nonce can be reused safely.
 With AES-SIV with a static nonce, the same plaintext is passed to AES-SIV the output will be the same, which is a desirable behavior.
 [Read more about the algorithm](https://connect2id.com/blog/deterministic-encryption-with-aes-siv)

 The script:
 - Creates a DDB table for the items